Best Software

 Limitations:

-- Total cost of ownership is the highest in this category
+• Total cost of ownership sits at the top of this category

-- Complexity means long ramp-up time for end users
+• Its depth means a longer ramp-up for end users

-- AI capabilities are powerful but require training on your specific contract corpus
+• AI capabilities are powerful but perform best once tuned on your specific contract corpus

 G2 Rating: 4.2/5